Baker says Mass. ‘still on upward slope’ of coronavirus pandemic, advises all residents to wear masks in public

 “If we do not see a flattening in the daily cases and new hospitalizations, we may need to make some adjustments in our planning and we will,” Baker said.
 “At this time, we see evidence that we’re still on the upward slope of this pandemic.”

 Baker noted that nearly 30 percent of coronavirus testing returned positive results each day this week.
-He added that the continued growth in fatalities was alarming.
+He added that the continued growth in fatalities is alarming.

 Despite the spike in numbers, Baker said that he believes social distancing, staying home, and keeping non-essential businesses closed are the best weapons to combat the “insidious disease.”